gavosb/telegraph/README.md

 # telegraph
-A binary-based telegraph utilizing React-JS and WebRTC.
+A binary-based P2P web-telegraph utilizing React-JS and WebRTC.